ttimbers/ssc-2022-reproducibility-workshop/README.md

 **Data science:** process of extracting insight from data through reproducible and auditable methods.

-**Reproducibile analysis:** reaching the same result given the same input, computational methods, and conditions (from National Academy of Sciences, 2019).
+**Reproducible analysis:** reaching the same result given the same input, computational methods, and conditions (from National Academy of Sciences, 2019).

 **Auditable analysis:** an analysis with a readable record of the steps used to carryout